Discover the wonders of Italian festivals in autumn: unique colours, flavours and traditions await you

 Tastes recall smells and take you back to places.
 It is the magic of certain dishes.

-Let's start in the northern mountains of Trentino Alto Adige, specifically in Val di Non and Val di Sole.
-Here, the forbidden fruit of Eden is famous and much loved: that is why a festival dedicated to it was a must.
-So Pomaria was born: a festival dedicated to the world of apples that will take place on 15 and 16 October 2022 in Casez to celebrate autumn's arrival and the harvest's end.
+Let's start our discovery of Italian festivals in autumn from the northern mountains in Trentino Alto Adige, more precisely from Val di Non and Val di Sole.
+Here, the forbidden fruit of Eden is famous and much loved: this is why a festival dedicated to it was a must, and so Pomaria was born, a festival dedicated to the world of apples that will take place from 13 to 15 October 2023 in Casez to celebrate the arrival of autumn and the end of the harvest.

-In addition, 'Pomaria on the road' is back.
-From 1 to 16 October, various villages and realities linked to the 'Road of apples and flavours of the Valli di Non e di Sole' will be in the spotlight.
-Here, walks and events dedicated to apples but also pears, cheese, honey and other delicious local products await you.
+Also this year, 'Pomaria on the road' returns, which from 29 September to 15 October will feature various villages and realities linked to the 'Road of apples and flavours of the Valli di Non e di Sole'.
+Here, walks and events dedicated to apples but also to pears, cheese, honey and other delicious local products await you.

 9. International Fair of the White Truffle of Alba